Charts and Graphs

 hledger-plot

-hledger-plot (2023) is a powerful graphical chart-making tool written in python.
+hledger-plot (2023) is a powerful chart-making tool written in python.

 hledger-vega